EduardGomezEscandell/ConsoleChess/README.md

 If you build it, two executables are generated. `build/Release/ConsoleChess` runs the game. `build/Release/ChessTests <verbosity>` runs the unit tests.
 Call it with different levels of verbosity (0--2) to see more or fewer details.

 ### Play
-Wait for a few weeks while I implement the features in my free time.
-Then build the project and run `ConsoleChess`.
-Pick a colour and input your moves as requested.
+Build the project and run `ConsoleChess`.Input your moves as requested.
 Either find a friend to play with or wait for a while longer while I implement an AI.
+You can use commands for varius reasons.
+Use `/help` when asked for a move for a summary of possible commands.
+You can, for instance, export your gamestate in FEN format with `/fen`.

+Note that some features are missing (see previous sections)